How It Works

 No Savings, No Fee

-Our risk-free cost recovery programs are designed to determine whether your business is eligible for any of a dozen or more auditing programs proven to generate refunds and other cash infusions for the majority of firms studied.
+Our risk-free cost recovery programs are designed to determine whether your business is eligible for any of a dozen or more tax incentive and vendor auditing programs proven to generate refunds and other cash infusions for the majority of firms studied.

 These include research and development (R&D) tax credits that are even better than tax deductions because 100 cents of every tax credit dollar falls to your bottom line and is recaptured as cash flow for your business.

-Most big companies eligible for these credits already take advantage of the.
-But most mid-size and smaller companies do not. -either because they’re confused as to what activities are eligible for these credits or intimidated by the documentation required to claim them (see this article in Bloomberg Businessweek for more on this, and this more recent article for a broader overview of R&D tax credits).
+Most big companies eligible for these credits already take advantage of them.
+But most mid-size and smaller companies do not. – either because they’re confused as to what activities are eligible for these credits or intimidated by the documentation required to claim them (see this article in Bloomberg Businessweek for more on this, and this more recent article for a broader overview of R&D tax credits).

-What makes this opportunity especially attractive is we’ve teamed up with the various expert disciplines required to conduct these studies – engineers, accountants, auditors, etc – to examine your business’ eligibility for one or more of these cash recovery programs at no up-front cost to your business.
-They bear the risk for study costs necessary to document your eligibility – which can be extensive with the weeks of professional services required.
+What makes this opportunity especially attractive is we’ve teamed up with the various expert disciplines required to conduct these studies – engineers, accountants, auditors, etc. – to examine your business’ eligibility for one or more of these cash recovery programs at no up-front cost to your business.
+They bear the risk for assessing your eligibility.

 Roughly 4 out of 5 businesses qualify for such cost recoveries – an even higher percent when all of them are considered.
 Those who don’t, however – usually because the amounts to be recovered aren’t sufficient to justify the expense required – at least won’t bear the substantial costs of investigating the opportunity for their businesses.
 Fees for these professional services are provided on a contingent basis and are only payable if sufficient savings are found for your business.